6 Key Differences Between Samaritan Ministries vs Medishare

 A. The Annual Household Portion (AHP) is the dollar amount a household pays toward their eligible medical bills during a 12-month period before any eligible bill may be shared among members.

-Instead of having a set insurance deductible, each household chooses their Annual Household Portion.
+Instead of having a set insurance deductible, each household chooses its Annual Household Portion.

 Here’s an example for someone like myself (40’ish) married with two kids: